-Botrytis is a common fungal infection that attacks so many ornamental and flowering plants and petunias are no exception.
-The good news is that if botrytis is the cause of the white spots, you've caught the disease early and have time to treat it.
-Eventually those white spots turn to a gray, powdery mess that completely destroys the petunia flowers.
+Botrytis is a common fungal infection that attacks many ornamental and flowering plants, and petunias are no exception.
+The good news is that if botrytis is the cause of the tiny white spots on petunias, you've caught the disease early and have time to treat it.
+Eventually, those white spots turn to a gray, powdery mess that completely destroys the petunia flowers.

-Water to a depth of 6 to 8 inches, as the University of Rhode Island recommends, once the soil is dry.
+Water to a depth of 6 to 8 inches once the soil is dry.
 Drip irrigation or soaker hoses will keep the water at the roots and keep it off the foliage where it invites botrytis and other fungal infections.
-According to the University of Rhode Island Extension, 1 lb. of 10-10-10 dry fertilizer or 2 lbs. of 5-10-5 fertilizer applied at planting per 100 square feet will suffice.
+An application of 1 pound of 10-10-10 dry fertilizer or 2 pound of 5-10-5 fertilizer applied at planting per 100 square feet will suffice.